 - 2 eggs - beaten

 - Bring a large pot of salted water to a boil.

 - Place a skillet over medium-high heat and lay half of the prosciutto pieces in the pan so that as much of the meat as possible is touching the skillet.

 - Lay the remaining half of the prosciutto slices on top of the first layer, perpendicular to the first layer of meat.
 Placing the meat in the pan in this criss-cross fashion helps keep the pieces from sticking together.

 - Let the meat cook for about 2-3 minutes per side, until crisp and brown.
 Remove and chop into bite-size pieces.
 Add the linguine noodles to the pot and cook until al dente.

 - Meanwhile, add the chopped onion and garlic to the pan used to cook the prosciutto.
 If the pan seems a bit dry, you can add a bit of olive oil.
 Sauté for 3 minutes, or until the onions are soft.

 - Once cooked, drain the pasta and return it to the pot.
 Turn the heat down to the lowest setting.
 Add in the beaten eggs and use a wooden spoon to toss the noodles with the eggs.
 Continue for about a minute, until the eggs have turned opaque and look cooked.

-- Add the black pepper and Parmesan cheese, and toss to combine.
+- Add the garlic, onions, prosciutto, black pepper, and Parmesan cheese, and toss to combine.
 Serve warm.